 Direct injected cars have one major drawback over their port-injected counterparts.
 That is, that carbon deposits build up over time and need to be removed at regular intervals.
 The most effective and common method to do so is the use of Walnut Blasting.

 Walnut blasting is recognized as one of the safest and most efficient methods of removing carbon buildup from your car's intake manifold and intake valves.
 Nearly all direct-injected engines will need this process completed semi-regularly throughout the life of the car.
 The process of walnut blasting is comprised of using crushed walnut shells propelled by compressed air to "chip away" at the carbon build-up.
 The walnuts shells themselves are softer than the metal of your intake manifold and valves which means that it won't cause damage, while being hard enough to remove the deposits.

-Do you really need to walnut blast my intake manifold and intake valves?
+Do you really need to walnut blast your intake manifold and intake valves?

 Unlike on cars with port injection, where carbon deposits are constantly cleaned off of the intake valves, and runners, cars that use direct injection do not have this luxury.
 Over time, those carbon deposits build up into a thick layer that can cause some serious issues.
 That build-up restricts the airflow to your engine and reduces its ability to "breathe."
 Imagine having a cold and being "stuffed up."
 Walnut blasting is your car's decongestant.
 Some of the symptoms of heavy carbon buildup are:

 After your intake manifold and intake valves have been cleaned, you should immediately start seeing the benefits.
 You can expect a smoother idle, lower fuel consumption, smoother throttle response, and even additional horsepower gains.

 If you want to learn more about why carbon buildup happens and specifically why it's most prevalent in direct-injected engines, this video covers it in detail.